Website Manager

 Schedule Expectations

-• Teams typically have one game per week on Saturday
+• One game per week on Saturdays.

 Uniforms

-• If you need cleats, there is a used cleat locker at the Parks Department.
-Please call Parks at 206-842-2306 to inquire.
+• If you need cleats, there is a used cleat locker at the Parks Department (call 206-842-2306 to inquire).

-"A" Baseball
+Baseball

 Ages